Skip to content

 orderByAsc

-The orderByAsc method is one of the advanced query-building methods in MyBatis-Plus, used to set ascending order conditions for query results.
-By specifying one or more fields, the orderByAsc method generates the ORDER BY clause in the SQL statement and specifies ascending sorting.
+The orderByAsc method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It is used to set ascending order conditions for query results.
+By specifying one or more columns, the orderByAsc method generates the ORDER BY clause in the SQL statement, specifying ascending order.

 Scope of Use